 Having to choose between friends and a beautiful girl is almost a universal Coming-of-Age experience.
 So many factors influence the decision – confusion, peer pressure and, last but not least, feelings.
-That dilemma is presented with some humor in Luzius Wespe’s 2006 short film Willy (original title Schnäbi).
+That dilemma is presented with some humour in Luzius Wespe’s 2006 short film Willy (original title Schnäbi).

-Willy was produced in Switzerland and, as a result, one gets to enjoy the sincere approach to Coming-of-Age experiences that is a trade mark in the Scandinavian cinema (Switzerland is not a Scandinavian country, but it’s close enough and I mention this for the purpose of comparability).
+Willy was produced in Switzerland and, as a result, one gets to enjoy the sincere approach to Coming-of-Age experiences that is a trademark in the Scandinavian cinema (Switzerland is not a Scandinavian country, but it’s close enough and I mention this for the purpose of comparability).

 The protagonist is the 14-year-old Leander (Felix Tunger) who has a crush on a girl classmate.
 When the boys from his class discover the teenager’s crush, they decide to play a prank on him, which puts him in an odd situation in front of the girl he likes.
-He makes best of it, as you’ll discover when you watch the film, but it’s a funny, sincere and (based on my own experiences) accurate enough portrayal of the tension between the sexes as well as peer pressure.
+He makes the best of it, as you’ll discover when you watch the film, but it’s a funny, sincere and (based on my own experiences) accurate enough portrayal of the tension between the sexes as well as peer pressure.

 An enjoyable watch.
 Recommended!